igmk/w-radar/README.md

     moments are calculated from the non-dealiased spectra (function moments_retrieval.m).
 Details of the dealiasing in Section 4.2.

+    For calculating moments, only spectral bins are included where N_bins or more consecutive bins above noise are indentified.
+N_bins is 5 for compressed and 3 for non-compressed spectra.

 ### vii) Radar specific settings to be applied after dealiasing.
     The function postprocessing_radarname.m is called if such a function exist.
 Such a function is only necessary if you want to make any radar